AlinaMuradyan/Events-Yerevan-Bot/README.md

 ## 🛠️ Features

-- **Category-based Event Listings**: Users can choose from three categories: **Concerts**, **Theatre**, and **Opera and Ballet**.
+- **Category-based Event Listings**: Choose from three categories: **Concerts**, **Theatre**, and **Opera and Ballet**.
-- **Upcoming Events**: The bot fetches and displays events happening in the next 3 days from the selected category.
+- **Upcoming Events**: The bot fetches and displays a list of events happening within the next 3 days for the selected category.
-- **User-friendly Interface**: Simple button-based interaction, no need for complicated commands.
+- **Real-time Event Scraping**: The bot uses **Selenium** to scrape event data from websites in real-time.
+- **Telegram Bot Interaction**: Users interact with the bot using inline keyboard buttons, making it simple and user-friendly.
+- **Headless Web Scraping**: The bot uses **headless browsing** to scrape event data efficiently without opening a visible browser window.

 ---

 ## ⚙️ Technologies Used

-- **Python**: The core programming language used to build the bot.
+- **Python 3.x**: The core programming language used for building the bot.
-- **Selenium**: A Python library for web scraping that automates the process of browsing and fetching event data from websites.
+- **Selenium**: A Python library for automating web browsers and scraping event data from dynamic websites.
+- **Chromedriver-autoinstaller**: Automatically installs the correct version of **ChromeDriver** based on the version of Chrome installed.
-- **python-telegram-bot**: A Python library to interact with the Telegram Bot API.
+- **Telegram Bot API**: Using the `pyTelegramBotAPI` library to interact with the Telegram Bot API and create the bot.
-- **ChromeDriver**: Used with Selenium to interact with the Chrome browser during scraping.
+- **Headless Chrome**: Used for efficient web scraping without opening a visible browser window.

 ---